Security

 Having a DMARC policy in place ensures that fake emails pretending to come from RyderCragie.com will be junked or blocked altogether.
 This means that if you get an email from RyderCragie.com (meaning the "From" field and not the "Sender Name" field, as the "Sender Name" can be spoofed) it has definitely come from my domain and it is not coming from another domain.

-DMARC also allows you to receive reports which include the mail servers that have been sending emails on behalf of my domain (e.g., emails that I send).
+DMARC also allows you to receive reports which include the mail servers that have been sending emails on behalf of my domain (e.g., emails that I send legitimately, or emails that someone else sends in an attempt to spoof my domain).

 Types Of DMARC Reports